MonitexInc/front-end-guidelines/README.md

 > _Holger Frohloff [How do you review a pull request?](https://holgerfrohloff.de/how-do-you-review-a-pull-request/)_

-- Try not to take code review comments as personal attacks (unless there are litterally perosnal attacks in the code review comments - that's something that your leader should definitely be made aware of).
+- Try not to take code review comments as personal attacks (unless there are literally personal attacks in the code review comments - that's something that your leader should definitely be made aware of).
 Try to think of code reviews as two artists getting together to create something even better; if Mozart and Post Malone were to work together on the same song - imagine the incredible end